Google Rating

 What is a court judgement?

-• Impact on Credit Score: Court judgments can cause a significant drop in your credit score.
-This happens because they are considered a serious derogatory mark, indicating a failure to meet financial obligations.
+Court judgements can cause a significant drop in your credit score.
+This happens because they are considered a serious derogatory mark, indicating to lenders a failure to meet financial obligations.
+This causes a perception of risk when assessing applications for credit or finance

 How long does it take to remove a court judgement?